 Little Acorns is a privately-owned day nursery established in 2001 by long term friends Margaret and Christine.
 The nursery is not part of a chain which allows the owners to put all their time and resources into making Little Acorns the perfect choice for you and your child.
 Margaret retired in 2016 and then Christine in 2021.
 Gemma the settings manager for over 15 years, took over as owner along with her husband Paul.
 Gemma who has a degree in early childhood studies started as a nursery practitioner in 2002 and took over as manager in 2008.
 Pauls background is IT and he is a web developer and takes care of the nursery finances whilst Gemma concentrates on the care and education side.

 It has a dedicated staff team with a very low staff turnover.
-All Staff are fully qualified level 3 nursery practitioners with management and some of the staff team holding their degrees in Early Childhood Studies.
+All Staff are fully qualified level 3 nursery practitioners with management and some of the staff team holding degrees in Early Childhood Studies.

-The nursery employs additional part time staff members to cover staff holidays, sickness, paperwork and other duties, we also have an onsite cook and cleaner.
+The nursery employs additional part time staff to cover staff holidays, sickness, paperwork and other duties, we also have an onsite cook and cleaner.

 Opening Times: Monday - Friday, 7.30am to 6.00pm.
 Closed for all bank holidays and 1 week at Christmas